seppmail/SEPPmailLegacy/examples/examples.md

 The modules output are PSObjects for easier processing.
 Read the LegacyAPI documentation for explanation of the data.

-## Configuration examples
+## Manage Configurations

+## Creating a new configuration file with New-SLConfig

+You need to run this before operating the module otherise it will not know where to connect to.
+New-SLConfig asks for FQDN and Credential parameters and creates a config file with the name FQDN.config

+By default it also copies this file to the SLConfig.config file which is the default config.
+You can turn off this behavior by using the -notcurrent parameter.
+If you want to immediately operato with the config use $global:SLConfig = New-SLConfig

+### Using multiple configurations

+As most customers have multiple SEPPmail instances, you can store multiple config files and use them.

+Calling Set-SLConfig will always try to read the Default Config file SLConfig.config and load it, except you speficy a FQDN parameter.

+So if you have created multiple config files with new-slconfig, SET-SLConfig can switch between them.

-### Find out the current used configuration
+### Testing if a configuration works

-Get-SLConfig - reads the corrent config and displays the settings Test-SLConfig - Tests the config by trying to reach the SEPPmail appliance and retrieve some data.
+Test-SLConfig tests the config by trying to reach the SEPPmail appliance and retrieve some data.

-### Create a new configuration

-Set-SLConfig - Changes an existing config with new values

 ## License examples